Big Soto: 2015-2017: "Chamito Loco", "Skrt" and Young Cream

-2018-2020: Apokalypsis y Rimas Music
+2018-2020: Apokalypsis and Rimas Entertainment

 His musical relationship with fellow rapper Neutro Shorty began in 2018 when they met at a show in which they both performed.
 Their joint release, Apokalypsis is a work in which each of the eight songs that make up the album is accompanied by a video clip.
-In 2018 he was signed by Rimas Music from Puerto Rico and added songs to his catalog such as "Aquella Noche", "Perdón Mama", "Me Niego ft.
+In 2018 he was signed by Rimas Entertainment from Puerto Rico and added songs to his catalog such as "Aquella Noche", "Perdón Mama", "Me Niego ft.
 Mora", "Truth" and "Rude".
 In that same year he also collaborated with Jeeiph and Trainer on the single "Lirica".

-In 2019 he arrived in the Dominican Republic to continue working on his musical career, to later reside in Mexico City, with the intention of continuing to grow in his musical career at the hands of Rimas Music.
+In 2019 he arrived in the Dominican Republic to continue working on his musical career, to later reside in Mexico City, with the intention of continuing to grow in his musical career at the hands of Rimas Entertainment.
 In addition to the great push that social networks give him, Big Soto has been characterized by collaborating with other artists such as Trainer, Corina Smith, Micro TDH, Neutro Shorty, Mora, Akapellah, De La Ghetto, Álvaro Díaz, Khea, Randy Nota Loca, Sharlene, entre otros.

 At the beginning of the year 2020 he launched "Tiempos de Cali".
 In May of that same year, he collaborated with the artist Bizarrap for his BZRP Music Sessions #28, which in just one day achieved more than two million views and currently has fifty-six.

 2021-present: The Good Trip

-In 2021 he released his second album called The Good Trip, an album that began to be produced at the end of 2018, in which Soto is found in collaboration with artists such as Jowell & Randy, Farruko, Noriel, Micro TDH, Eladio Carrion, Trainer, Javiielo, Lyanno, Suei, Amenazzy, among others.
+In 2021 he released his second album called The Good Trip, an album that began to be produced at the end of 2018, in which Soto is found in collaboration with artists such as Jowell & Randy, Farruko, Noriel, Micro TDH, Eladio Carrión, Trainer, Javiielo, Lyanno, Suei, Amenazzy, among others.
 The Good Trip means the good trip, in each song you can see himself in countries like Spain, the United Arab Emirates, among others.
 The album was listed by Rolling Stone magazine as one of the 35 best Spanish and bilingual albums of 2021.